TIBCOSoftware/js-docker/README.md

-# TIBCO JasperReports® Server for Containers
+# TIBCO JasperReports® Server 8.0.4 for Docker - customized for STC Health
-This project intends to build, configure, and deploy TIBCO JasperReports® Server and Scalable Query Engine on Docker and Kubernetes.
+This project intends to build, configure, and deploy TIBCO JasperReports® Server and Scalable Query Engine on Docker.